- Other brands

 SMK made NEC-branded JM-0404 switches.
 These could be found in an NEC keyboard with an SMK-made PCB (indicating that SMK was involved in the manufacture) as well as in an NEC APC keyboard with an NEC-branded keyboard PCB and assembly.

-Switches identical to JM-0404 but branded “Maxi” make up what appears to be Maxi-Switch 6000 Series.
+Switches identical in design to JM-0404 but branded “Maxi” make up what appears to be Maxi-Switch 6000 series.
 These appear to be subcontracted out to SMK.

 Clones of Mitsumi KAM

 SMK produced clones of Type 1 “Mitsumi standard mechanical” switches, in momentary, illuminated, alternate action and double-action forms: these can be seen in a Swintec 8014 typewriter.
 These switches are based around JM-0400 mechanical switches.

 - SMK JM-0400 series advertisement, Computer Design, May 1979, p.
 327 (scanned by Bitsavers)